 So, come prepared.
 By that, I don’t just mean bug repellant.
 If your kids are as sensitive as our Dan was (he was 7 years old at the time), a head net may be in order.
 It’s the one item that allowed him to visit the Wildlife Gardens at Gibson without freaking out over the pesky mosquitoes.
 Of course, long sleeves and long pants helped too –

-3. Go on a boat tour of a swamp
+3. Go on a boat tour in a swamp

 You don’t have to wander far into Cajun country to take a swamp boat tour.
 We took ours at Honey Island swamp which is just half an hour away from New Orleans.
 Several companies offer tours in this wildlife conservation area and most also offer transportation from and to your NOLA hotel.